 During Thiel’s employment, the company was hired to renovate and expand the Basilica of the National Shrine of Our Lady of Fatima in Lewiston, New York.
 Thiel served as project engineer.

-Among other things, he and his crew were tasked with relocating the basilica’s Peace Mural, a curved 7,000-pound sgraffito artwork created in 1975 by Polish professor Joseph Slawinski.
+Among other things, he and his crew had to relocate the basilica’s Peace Mural, a curved 7,000-pound sgraffito artwork created in 1975 by Polish professor Joseph Slawinski.
 The sgraffito technique involves carving thin layers of colored concrete and mortar to reveal different colors at different depths.

 The 24-foot-long, 7.5-foot-tall mural, which was 5 feet off the ground behind the church’s main altar, was to be relocated to a new sacristy where it could be better displayed.
 To prepare for the move, the mural first needed to be structurally reinforced and braced.
 A specially devised jacking-and-cribbing system was then used to lower the mural a quarter inch at a time onto a custom dolly system engineered by Thiel and his team.